Can AMCS students walk in the graduation ceremony at their affiliate school?

-If a student wants or needs a high school Apex (online) class, they will be scheduled for two in-person class meetings a week.
+If a student wants a high school Apex (online) class, they will be scheduled for two in-person class meetings a week.
 If a student finishes an Apex class before the end of the semester, they will not be required to continue to attend their scheduled class after completing the class.
-AMCS Apex classes are taught by AMCS high school teachers.
+AMCS high school teachers teach AMCS Apex classes.
 If a course is not available on Apex, AMCS students may take it through iSchool.
-Students taking iSchool courses will also be scheduled for two in-person class meeting a week until the course is completed.
+Students taking iSchool courses will also be scheduled for two in-person class meetings a week until the course is completed.
 Students are typically scheduled for only one online class at a time.

 Can AMCS students do summer school?

 AMCS students can enroll in ASD's ischool summer school following iSchool's policies and procedures.

 Students can also enroll in summer classes at UAA but will be financially responsible for tuition, books, and fees.